Symphony Orchestra Standard Membership £57.00Add to Basket

 EUSO and EUSWO are Exeter University’s symphony orchestras, both professionally conducted by Tim Pithers and under the supervision of our student committee.

-EUSO is a full-scale symphony orchestra that rehearses every Tuesday during term time 7-9pm, and EUSWO is the university’s newest ensemble, a ‘project-led’ wind orchestra that hold three more intensive rehearsals each term.
+EUSO is a full-scale symphony orchestra that rehearses every Tuesday during term time 7-9pm, and EUSWO is a ‘project-led’ wind orchestra that hold four more intensive rehearsals each term.

-Under normal circumstances, we perform three joint concerts throughout the year, with recent repertoire including the likes of Sibelius’s Symphony No. 2 and Tchaikovsky’s Swan Lake Suite with the Symphony Orchestra, and Nigel Hess’s East Coast Pictures and Guy Woolfenden’s Illyrian Dances with the Wind Orchestra.
+We perform three joint concerts throughout the year, with recent repertoire including the likes of Brahms Symphony 2 and Dvorak's Slavonic Dances with the Symphony Orchestra, and Nigel Hess’s East Coast Pictures and Percy Grainger's Lincolnshire Posy with the Wind Orchestra.

 We’re a friendly and welcoming society, keen to get more involved with the local community and to nourish and encourage classical musicians within the university.

 - To keep classical music alive in the university.

 - To perform at least one concert at the end of each university term.

 - To give all members the opportunity to play professional repertoire under the guidance of a professional conductor.